-No — all our tracks are free downloads, and if you would like to burn them to a CD on your own, be our guest.
+No — all our tracks are free downloads, as they are labors of love.
 We do sell t-shirts, and whatever meager funds we make from that goes back into paying for the hobby.

 Q: Can I use one of your songs to make a YouTube video?

 Please do.
 Just send us a link so we can see it too!